 “My worry is that she might discover our Michigami Storage warehouse where we have our separate cloud supercomputer for skimming operations.

-“The warehouse freight elevator looks like it ends on the first floor, but Lewis designed a hydraulic piston system to lower the elevator slab to the secret basement.
+“The warehouse freight elevator looks like it ends on the first floor.
 Just enter the special code into the elevator’s keypad, and it will go down one more floor.
 A very James Bond class of secret lair, I must say.”

 “Another flair I liked,” Lewis said, “was sneaking in the European tunneling machine.
-We cut a two-foot-wide underground shaft between the Chicago Digital Consultants and Michigami Storage buildings.
+We cut a two-foot-wide underground shaft between the Chicago Cyber Engineering and Michigami Storage buildings.
 Once we pulled a water-tight conduit pipe between the buildings, the gigabit fiber-optics lines connected our staff to the remote computer system.
 If the Feds execute a search warrant, we can disconnect from the Michigami Storage computer in microseconds, and the Feds would be none the wiser.”

 Yilka Kartallozi drummed his fingers on the table, absorbed in thought.
 “OK, what exactly is our exposure here?”

 “I’d say she’s likely to dig into city records and deduce how someone, that being us, managed to get Creekmore’s body cremated before the city could perform an autopsy.
-I looked up her curriculum vitae, and she was near the top of her class in the journalism school at Northwestern.
+I looked up her curriculum vitae; she was top of her class in the journalism school at Northwestern.
 Based on her interrogation of me this afternoon, I don’t think she’ll stop until she gets to the bottom of poor Mr. Creekmore’s demise.
 Yeah, Yilka.
 I think we’re exposed quite a bit,” Lewis said.

-Yilka leaned back in his chair, smoothing the hair at the back of his head.
+Yilka leaned back in his chair, smoothing the hair behind his head.
 “We could see if her parents are still alive, rough them up and threaten their lives, or do the same thing to her boyfriend if she has one?”

 “Nah, we have to eliminate her permanently,” Imer said, “just like Creekmore.
-There’s a new guy here from our New York City operation named Flavio Zogaj.
+We have a new guy from our New York City operation named Flavio Zogaj.
 He has no criminal record, and Lewis’s staff erased what digital records there were of him in Albania.
 Is there any way to lure Rumsfort somewhere for the liquidation?”

-“The Sun-Times has a tip line for its reporters.
+“The Sentinel has a tip line for its reporters.
 We could send her an offer to meet to disclose information on corruption at a Chicago software house,” Lewis said.

 “She’ll never agree to meet anyone alone; she’ll demand a public place, like a restaurant or whatnot,” Yilka said.